FaisalSoomro838/CIT/Day_3.md

 - ### Phishing
 Phishing is a type of social engineering attack often used to steal user data including login credentials and credit card numbers
-<br>It occurs when an attacker masquerading as a trusted entity dupes a victim into opening an email instant message or text message
+<br>It occurs when an attacker masquerading as a trusted entity dupes a victim into opening an email instant message or text me

+# Web Designing
+For my first project i will go for a simple and fun website So i will start a Blog
+It will be a good design excersice
+<br>i will build a showcase for my photography skills
+<br>Creating a design to feature a passion of yours makes for an enjoyable first project.
+<br>- first get inspiration from others
+<br>-Create an inspiration doc with links to sites i love, or bookmark them
+<br>-always has new and fresh look and a variety of themed collections
+<br>-research differnet types of websites
+<br>-have content before u start
+<br>-keep my design simple and attractive
+<br>-give the final layout